nosmokingsurfer/hexapod_project/README.md

 # hexapod_project
+## Goal of this project

+* build up RL framework for multilegged robots to teach multilegged gaits w/o ground truth markup data
+* use accurate physics engine (Universal Mechanism or some other)

+## Description
 Code source and readings related to hexapod and multilegged robots

 Dynamic models are made in the Universal Mechanism(UM) http://www.umlab.ru/en/pages/index.php?id=1 - Multi Body Simulation (MBS) software